 And there will be an increasingly stiff price to be paid as that corner becomes tighter.

 Considering that we're talking about Russia here, it is fitting that there is a Dostoevskian aspect to the White House's newly-minted view that Obama is to blame for his reaction to something that it won't even acknowledge happened.

 This disingenuous defensive tack was trotted out last weekend after The Washington Post published a blockbuster story on the former president's secret struggles to punish Russia for interfering in the election.

 The big takeaway of the piece is that while Obama sought to respond with his trademark dispassion, proportionality and caution, those qualities failed him, and he ended up bringing a cap pistol to a gunfight.

 Tweets like the one above leave Trump even more exposed legally.
 This is because he now acknowledges, in his own small-fingered way, that American intelligence agencies were right about Russian interference and, by extension, were right about that interference being for the purpose of getting his Moscow-sympathetic self elected.

-This, in turn, makes the kryptonite shot through the scandal even more toxic -- that Trump's campaign colluded with Russia, which may well finally be borne out as associates including Michael Flynn, Paul Manafort, Carter Page, Roger Stone and personal lawyer Michael Cohen are called onto the carpet by investigators while Vice President Pence and Attorney General Sessions follow their boss's lead and lawyer up.
+This, in turn, makes the kryptonite shot through the scandal even more toxic.
+That Trump's campaign colluded with Russia, which may well finally be borne out as his intimate circle of grifters and con artists -- including Michael Flynn, Paul Manafort, Carter Page, Roger Stone and personal lawyer Michael Cohen -- are called onto the carpet by investigators while Vice President Pence, Attorney General Sessions and son-in-law Jared Kushner lawyer up.